Guide to Camping in Sonoma County

 Casini Ranch Family Campground

-Situated for one mile along the Russian River — just four miles inland from the Pacific Ocean — Casini Ranch has RV and tent sites, as well as guest cottages, cabins, and rental RVs.
-Campground activities include outdoor movies, beach bonfires, duck feedings, guided hikes, summer ice cream socials, hayrides and a convenience store on-site.
+Situated one mile along the Russian River — just four miles inland from the Pacific Ocean — Casini Ranch has RV and tent sites, guest cottages, cabins, and rental RVs.
+There’s a convenience store on-site, and campground activities can include outdoor movies, beach bonfires, duck feedings, guided hikes, summer ice cream socials, and hayrides!

-Located on the Russian River in downtown Guerneville, Johnson’s offers tent campsites and rustic cabins and a lodge, all built in the 1920s.
+Located on the Russian River in downtown Guerneville, Johnson’s offers tent campsites, rustic cabins, and a lodge, all built in the 1920s.
 Guests have access to a game room, laundry, and barbecue area.
-The beach below the campground has a snack bar plus canoe, kayak, and paddle boat rentals.
+The beach below the campground has a snack bar, plus canoe, kayak, and paddle boat rentals.

 Ocean Cove Campground

-Situated around a sheltered cove, this scenic Pacific coastal campground offers oceanfront sites on the bluff or secluded camps tucked in the trees.
+Situated around a sheltered cove, this scenic Pacific Coast campground offers oceanfront sites on the bluff or secluded camps tucked in the trees.
 A group campsite is also available.
-Amenities include fire pits, hot showers, chemical toilets and a boat ramp.
+Amenities include fire pits, hot showers, chemical toilets, and a boat ramp.
 A store is nearby, as are Stillwater Cove Regional Park and Salt Point State Park.
 This is a great place to watch a sunset.
-RV and tent sites available from April 1-Nov.
-30.
+RV and tent sites are available from April through November.

 Porto Bodega RV Park